What is bierasure?

 I’m so passionate about wanting this to change and so help fellow counsellors build their confidence in offering short basic awareness workshops online.

-If you’re a counsellor and would like to learn more, I’m running several 2hr online workshops in October 2020 in partnership with Onlinevents.
+If you’re a counsellor and would like to learn more, I run online workshops on LGBTQ topics for counsellors

 Please share this blog on your social media and help get rid of bierasure and increase visibility of bi people.